lovell/sharp/README.md

 Use this method without `angle` to determine the angle from EXIF data.

+### withoutEnlargement()

+Do not enlarge the output image if the input image width *or* height are already less than the required dimensions.

+This is equivalent to GraphicsMagick's `>` geometry option: "change the dimensions of the image only if its width or height exceeds the geometry specification".

 ### sharpen()

 Perform a mild sharpen of the resultant image.
 This typically reduces performance by 30%.